Action quantum speed limits: Conclusions

 In this work we carefully assessed the geometric approach to QSLs in open quantum systems.
 If one has the freedom to choose any path connecting two states then any and all of the infinite families of geometric QSL are saturable.
 While the existence of a unique and tightest lower bound for the evolution time is guaranteed once a path and dynamics are completely specified, these constraints necessarily leave no room for optimization if the dynamics does not already coincide with a geodesic path.
 Therefore, care must be taken in interpreting open system geometric QSL times: they provide a quantitative indication of how far a given path is from the geodesic rather than necessarily indicating an achievable minimal time.
 We also highlighted that these geometric QSL times are insensitive to how this path is traversed and are therefore agnostic to the instantaneous speed.

 Nevertheless, this speed is an important and tunable degree of freedom.
 We have introduced a novel family of QSLs, termed action quantum speed limits, that explicitly depend on both the path and the instantaneous speed for a given metric.
 Our derivation relied on the same geometrical representation of quantum states and followed from the application of the Cauchy-Schwartz inequality to the path length.
 We established that the bound provided by the geometric QSL coincides with a special instance of the action QSL, specifically when the instantaneous speed of the latter is fully optimized along the path.
 We explicitly demonstrated this using optimal control techniques applied to a qubit undergoing a dynamics described in terms of a generalized amplitude damping channel for three choices of metric, the trace-distance, quantum Fisher information, and Wigner-Yanase skew information.
+While our formulation applies to arbitrary finite-dimensional systems, we expect that solving the optimal control problem becomes computationally more demanding for increasing system size.
 Our results provide a means to quantitatively assess the optimality of a given dynamical process from a purely geometric perspective.
+In addition, we have highlighted that the geometric formulation of quantum speed limits can be combined with optimal control techniques to characterise a particular dynamics; such an approach could be employed to find achievable minimal times for a given process~\cite{PoggiPRA,PoggiArXiv,DazV2020}.
+Our results may also be relevant to recent proposals employing optimal control in dynamical quantum estimation schemes~\cite{liu2017quantum,mirkin2020quantum,basilewitsch2020optimally,feyles2019dynamical}.
 Furthermore, our framework can naturally be extended to recently proposed resource speed limits~\cite{Campaioli2020, PiresArXiv}.

-\acknowledgements We are grateful to Sebastian Deffner and Bassano Vacchini for useful discussions.
-This work is supported by the Science Foundation Ireland Starting Investigator Research Grant ``SpeedDemon" No. 18/SIRG/5508 (E. O. C and S. C) and the European Research Council Starting Grant ODYSSEY Grant Agreement No. 758403 (G. G.).
+\acknowledgements We are grateful to S. Deffner and B. Vacchini for useful discussions.
+E.O.C. and S.C. are supported by the Science Foundation Ireland Starting Investigator Research Grant ``SpeedDemon”, Grant No. 18/SIRG/5508.
+G.G acknowledges the European Research Council Starting Grant ODYSSEY Grant Agreement No. 758403 and FQXi and DFG Grant No. FOR2724.

 \theequation{A.\arabic{equation}}